thomassvensen/EnumeratedLogger/README.md

 ## Release notes

+### 1.1.2
+ * No longer removing GlobalContext.Properties because it can be very useful to know the host name where the log originated

 ### 1.1.1
  * This fixes the duplicated logging of the enum name, logging the enum integer id was the desired behaviour.
 (Thanks you @estien !)